 DESCRIPTION, INVENTORY, AND ANALYSIS OF UTILITY SYSTEMS

-Typically, utility systems have at least two components, a transmission system that transports the utility to the area and a distribution system that provides [the an](#) individual customer with the utility service (see Figure [UE1](#)). -The focus of this chapter is on transmission systems.
-It is assumed that each utility will have its own distribution system located throughout the City and Urban Growth Area [\(UGA\)](#). -These systems are necessary and desirable in order to serve each customer who requests service.
+Typically, utility systems have at least two components, a transmission system that transports the utility to the area and a distribution system that provides the individual customer with the utility service (see Figure 1).
+The focus of this chapter is on transmission systems.
+It is assumed that each utility will have its own distribution system located throughout the City and Urban Growth Area (UGA).
+These systems are necessary and desirable in order to serve each customer who requests service.

-CHAPTER 5: UTILITIES ELEMENT

-FERNDALE COMPREHENSIVE PLAN

-Figure 1

-Utility Systems
+Figure 1 Utility Systems

-Solid Waste and Recycling All homes, businesses, and public facilities within the City and Ferndale Urban Growth Area generate municipal solid waste.
+Solid Waste and Recycling

+All homes, businesses, and public facilities within the City and Ferndale Urban Growth Area generate municipal solid waste.
 Solid waste is generally defined as being household trash or garbage.
-The Sanitary Service Company (SSC), under contract with the City, collects municipal solid waste within the City of Ferndale.
+Sanitary Service Company (SSC), under contract with the City, collects municipal solid waste within the City of Ferndale.
 SSC is certified by the Washington State Utilities and Transportation Commission, and has the exclusive right to collect solid waste generated within the City.
 SSC has also been granted the exclusive right to collect both residential and commercial solid waste from areas located within the Ferndale UGA.

-Solid and hazardous waste in Whatcom County is administered by the Whatcom County Health Department, subject to the Comprehensive Solid and Hazardous Waste

-CHAPTER 5: UTILITIES ELEMENT

-FERNDALE COMPREHENSIVE PLAN

-[Management Plan \(2022-2027\)](#) which is hereby adopted by reference to this plan.
-See Figure [UE2](#) for a regional map of solid and hazardous waste facilities.
+Solid and hazardous waste in Whatcom County is administered by the Whatcom County Health Department, subject to the [Comprehensive Solid and Hazardous Waste Management Plan \(2022-2027\)](#) which is hereby adopted by reference to this plan.
+See Figure 2 for a regional map of solid and hazardous waste facilities.

 Figure 2 Solid Waste Facilities

-Existing and Future Conditions SSC deposits municipal solid waste at a two regional transfer station facilities y located on Slater Road in Ferndale, operated by Republic Services of Washington, Inc. and Recycling and Disposal Services (RDS), which is owned and operated by Recomp of Washington, Inc. Both SSC and Recomp Republic Services processes and loads solid waste into trucks or railroad cars for transport to southeast Washington and burial in the at the Roosevelt Regional Landfill.
+Existing and Future Conditions

+SSC deposits municipal solid waste at two regional transfer station facilities located in Ferndale, operated by Republic Services of Washington, Inc. and Recycling and Disposal Services (RDS).
+Republic Services processes and loads solid waste into trucks or railroad cars for transport to southeast Washington at the Roosevelt Regional Landfill.
 Materials deposited at RDS are sent via truck or railroad cars to Columbia Ridge Landfill located in Oregon.

-Recycled materials are collected by Recycling and Disposal Services (RDS) at the Slater LaBounty Road transfer facility, where they are then sorted and distributed to recycling companies, including Slater Road Lautenbach Recycle Park, located across the street.
-CHAPTER 5: UTILITIES ELEMENT FERNDALE COMPREHENSIVE PLAN Organic materials, such as yard and food waste, and other certified compostable items, are collected curbside and processed at Green Earth Technology, located in Lynden.
+Recycled materials are collected by Recycling and Disposal Services (RDS) at the LaBounty Road transfer facility, where they are then sorted and distributed to recycling companies, including Slater Road Lautenbach Recycle Park, located across the street.
+Organic materials, such as yard and food waste, and other certified compostable items, are collected curbside and processed at Green Earth Technology, located in Lynden.
 The collected materials are subsequently turned into compost in approximately eight weeks, which is then available for purchase by the public.

 All residential properties within Ferndale are required to have solid waste and recycling services.
 Commercial properties are only required to have solid waste services.
 Organic services are an optional service for both residential and commercial.

-When all recycled items and collection services and opportunities in Whatcom County are accounted for, it is estimated that Whatcom County's residential recycling rates (40-50%) and diversion rates (52-58%) are generally higher than the state average, as well as having some of the lowest contamination rates.
+It is estimated that Whatcom County's residential recycling rates (46-55%) and diversion rates (41-54%) are generally higher than the state average, as well as having some of the lowest contamination rates.
 In Ferndale, SSC recently switched from the three-bin approach to single stream recycling, and will continue to transition all of the County in the coming years.

-These higher recycling rates have been attributed to the County's continued use of a multi-bin recycling system The City is committed to reducing the waste stream through source separation and recycling.
-New and extended recycling programs will continue to be the preferred approach in an effort to minimize the need for future disposal facilities.
-Figure 3 Whatcom County Waste Stream Composition 2015 Seasonal Study (All seasons)
+Figure 3

+Whatcom County Waste Stream Composition

+2015 Seasonal Study (All seasons)

 Ecology seasonal percentages of total waste disposal by weight have been averaged among the four seasons

-CHAPTER 5: UTILITIES ELEMENT

-FERNDALE COMPREHENSIVE PLAN

 Figure 4

 Whatcom County Recycled Stream Composition

 (Percentage by Weight) 2017